-J Lo and Ben had a dramatic fan encounter at the airport
+J Lo And Ben Had A Dramatic Fan Encounter At The Airport

-Jennifer Lopez and Ben Affleck made things red carpet official at the Venice Film Festival over the weekend, but their getaway came to a dramatic end after a rather scary encounter with a fan at the airport.
+Jennifer Lopez and Ben Affleck made things red carpet official at the Venice Film Festival over the weekend, but their getaway came to a dramatic climax following an encounter with a fan at the airport.

-As the pair were boarding their plane home from Marco Polo Airport in Venice, an aggressive fan got too close as he tried to take a photo.
+As the pair were boarding their plane home from Marco Polo Airport in Venice, a fan got too close as he tried to take a photo.

 Bennifer's security staff quickly intercepted and removed the fan.
 A video of the encounter can be seen here, via Daily Mail.